 How to Organize Seasonal Clothes

-- If you have room in your closet, store items on lower shelves, bottom drawers, or on the floor as long as they are not in the way or visible.
-For instance, I keep my winter booties stored on the floor below hanging clothes.
+- You can also store items on lower shelves, in bottom drawers, or on the floor as long as they are not in the way or visible.
+For instance, I used to keep my winter booties stored on the floor below hanging clothes.

 - Storing seasonal clothes in under bed storage bins also works well.